dsancheznet/pysonoff/README.md

 To run this software you need to have the python-sonoff library installed.
 You may get it from [Lucien2K's Github Page](https://github.com/lucien2k/sonoff-python).
 Please follow the steps from there to prepare to run pySONOFF.

+**UPDATE** since Lucien's repo hasn't been updated for quite a long time, the switching of the devices didn't work anymore.
+As a workaraound I've taken a user contributed correction of his code ( by marcinlubojanski ) and included it in my repo, since Lucien hasn't made it available in his repo.

 ### Copying

-* Copy `pySONOFF.py` to the directory of your choice.
+* Copy `pySONOFF.py` and `sonoff.py` to the directory of your choice.

 * Copy `default.config` to the directory `~/.config/sonoff/default.config`.
 If the directory does not exist, create it.